 | 4 | Add allowance for scrap/spare and track consumption |

 Also consider deposition rate and wire feed consumption to reconcile theoretical filler needs with actual usage.
-Track wire consumption and energy per product to refine the recovery factor over time and keep consumable ordering accurate and cost-effective.
+Track wire consumption and energy per product to refine the recovery factor over time.
+Keep consumable ordering accurate and cost-effective.

 Estimating Welding Time and Labor Costs